-From ANEWS Podcast
+From Anews Podcast

 Welcome to the anews podcast.
 This podcast covers anarchist activity, ideas, and conversations from the previous week on anarchistnews.org.

-Editorial: on performance, by chisel
+Editorial: Drugs? by chisel

-TOTW: evidence, with Aragorn! and Ariel
+TOTW: Drugs! with Aragorn! and friend